 My Observations

-With the second generation gearbox, the encore is more durable and quieter than the first version, and Baratza apparently did some in reality vigorous testing of the failsafe built in to stop the grinder from breaking if foreign objects end up in the burrs, by trying to grind metal screws, which lead to everything stopping instantly and the thermal cutout being triggered, with no damage to the gears or the motor.
+With the second generation gearbox, the encore is more durable and quieter than the first version, and Baratza apparently did some in fact vigorous testing of the failsafe built in to stop the grinder from breaking if foreign objects end up in the burrs, by trying to grind metal screws, which lead to everything stopping instantly and the thermal cutout being triggered, with no damage to the gears or the motor.

 Check Price – Amazon UKCheck Price – Currys Check Price – Sage Appliances